spiritix/ga-legacy-cookie-parser/README.md

 **Attention:**
 - This script is based on the deprecated `ga.js`, it is very likely that some day it will stop working.
 Nevertheless, it will probably work for some more years since many websites are still actively using old GA versions.
-- While I am not a lawyer myself, I suspect that using this script does violate most of Google's TOC as well as most countries' data protection laws. **Use at your own risk.**
+- This script very likely violates Google's TOC. **Use at your own risk.**

 If you are looking for a "compliant" solution, have a look at [this](https://github.com/dm-guy/utm-alternative/) library, it replicates the tracking functionality of Google Analytics.